 - To deliver an industry good initiative focussed on the education of Dairygold milk suppliers

-This programme will continue to have sustainable milk production at its core, and will promote the adoption of sustainable and resilient dairy systems by Dairygold suppliers.
-The joint programme will enhance the sustainable credentials of the Dairygold milk pool through focus on:
+This Joint programme will continue to have sustainable milk production at its core, and will lead, support and enable all Dairygold suppliers in the adoption of sustainable and resilient dairy systems.
+The maim focus of the programme will be:

-- Soil fertility, biodiversity, water quality, carbon efficiency and herd health.
-Previous joint programmes have always addressed soil fertility issues, however, this will be the first Joint Programme between Teagasc and Dairygold to specifically focus on biodiversity, water quality and carbon efficiency.
+- Reducing agricultural green house gas and ammonia emmisions, improving water quality, managing biodiversity on farm, while farming in an economically sustainable manner.
 In addition, the herd health focus for the new programme will be in the area of antimicrobial resistance (AMR) and selective dry cow therapy (DCT).

 - Meeting the labour challenge facing Dairygold milk suppliers through promoting labour efficient practices, highlighting best practice in labour management and exploring the options for streamlining the peak spring workload through the adoption of technology.